Hotell/blogposts/2018-10/typed-react-app-without-ts/blogpost.md

 That's it!
 We're done.

-🎉🎉🎉🎉🎉🎉🎉🎉🎉🎉🎉🎉🎉
+🎉🎉🎉 🎉🎉🎉 🎉🎉🎉 🎉🎉🎉

-Now if you're curious how to leverage even more TS features within our app, continue reading.
+Now if you're curious how to leverage even more TS features within our app, please continue reading 👀🙇‍...

 ## Advanced Techniques

 ### Defining complex types and mapped types within our codebase

-Curious reader might noticed that we have some duplicity in our debug components.
-We're defining props twice with same type in both Debug and DebugMode component.
-Let's **DRY** this up yo!
+Curious reader might noticed, that we've some duplicity within or Debug and DebugMode component.
+We're defining props twice with same type in both Debug and DebugMode.

+Let's **DRY** it up yo!

 We have 2 approaches how to refactor our type annotations: